 \textbf{Attack-defense Duality.} Then, we verify the existence of memorization triggers from both attack and defense perspectives with $K/|\x|=0.4$.
-From the attack perspective, recent improvement on attack sheds the similar light on the memorization trigger.
+From the attack perspective, recent improvement on attack sheds similar light on the memorization trigger.
 As shown in \Cref{fig:demo_mink_remove}, MinK~\cite{shi2023detecting} outperforms loss-based MIA by only aggregating losses over low confidence tokens in the given sequence, implying that attackers rely on the improvement of the model's prediction capability on outlier tokens.
-From the defense perspective, when memorization triggers are removed from the training data (as shown in \Cref{fig:demo_mink_remove}), the MIA AUC drops to random guess level of 0.56.
+From the defense perspective, when memorization triggers are removed from the training data (as shown in \Cref{fig:demo_mink_remove}), the MIA AUC drops to near random-guess level ($\approx 0.56$).
 However, removing random tokens with identical ratio ($K/|\x|=0.4$) still maintains AUC 0.68, demonstrating the important role of memorization triggers in defense.

 In summary, the memorization trigger hypothesis reveals the key mechanism for mitigating sample-specific memorization.
-While immediately applicable to proactive defense, this approach may also extend to later phases including pre-processing and training.
+In addition to being immediately applicable to proactive defense, this approach may also extend to later phases including pre-processing and training.